Ice Hockey in Harlem: Educational programs

 These programs focus on academic achievement and character development for students between the ages of 9 and 13.
 Through educational programming, participants are given the opportunity to develop their academic skills, and by doing so, demonstrate Ice Hockey in Harlem's motto: “Education is our Goal.”
 Students are required to attend weekly classroom sessions as a condition for participation in the hockey program.

 The IHIH after school curriculum teaches geography, history, and social studies, and skills in math, reading, and writing, using hockey as the central reference for study.
 This includes hockey literature, cities, statistics, players, rules of play, etc. IHIH has made literacy a focus of its educational programming.

 Four years ago, 'Book Club' was created for participants ages 9–16 to enhance their reading skills and promote a love of reading.
 This year, students read “The Game of their Lives” by Peter Gwozski about the 1980-81 Edmonton Oilers.

 Benefit On The Green

 For over 20 years, Ice Hockey in Harlem has hosted their annual Benefit on the Green Golf Tournament.
-This annual BOTG golf, and now, tennis outing brings together past and present NHL stars along with top corporate and private sponsors for a day that includes 18 rounds of golf, a tennis tournament, a cocktail reception, awards dinner, and live sports auction.
+This annual BOTG golf, and now, tennis outing brings together past and present NHL stars along with corporate and private sponsors for a day that includes 18 rounds of golf, a tennis tournament, a cocktail reception, awards dinner, and live sports auction.
 Over the years, they have had such NHL players as Mark Messier, Mike Richter, Brad Richards, Brian Leetch, Willie O’Ree, Rod Gilbert, Martin St. Louis, Stephane Matteau, Jeff Beukeboom, and Manny Malhotra, among others.
-Through the BOTG, Ice Hockey in Harlem has raised much needed funding for programs to help ensure every student has a meaningful experience on and off the ice.
+Through the BOTG, Ice Hockey in Harlem has raised funding for programs to help ensure every student has a meaningful experience on and off the ice.
 Celebrating its 25th anniversary, Ice Hockey in Harlem will be hosting this year's BOTG at the Quaker Ridge Golf Club in Scarsdale, NY.